ElmerCSC/elmerfem/elmerice/examples/SSA_Inverse_Methods/RonneFilchner/README.md

 # Ronne-Filchner these case

 Optimisation of the viscosity for the Ronne-Filchner ice shelf.
-To run this experiment you first need to downlaod observations of the surface velocities, see instructions in the DATA directory.
+To run this experiment you first need to download observations of the surface velocities, see instructions in the DATA directory.

 - RUN.sh: run a suite of optimisations with different values of the regularisation parameter and plot the L-Curve.